 The French Revolution refers to the chain of events that took place in France and resulted in extensive political, economic, and social changes during the period from 1789 to 1799.
-The French revolution, known for the revolutionary ideas and protests that resulted in the Monarchy, is a vast topic in the pages of World History.
+The French revolution, known for the revolutionary ideas and protests that resulted in the Monarchy, is a vast topic in the pages of world history.

 CAUSES OF FRENCH REVOLUTION

-The causes of the revolution can vastly be divided into four – Political, Social, Economic and Intellectual.
+The causes of the revolution can be vastly be divided into four – Political, Social, Economic and Intellectual.

 France was ruled by The Bourbon Despots, who valued their personal profits and interests over the likes and dislikes of the people.
 Louis XIV ruled from 1643 to 1715 and Louis XV held the throne from 1715 to 1774.
 Both of them proved to be bad administrators who under whose rule the country faced wars and economic problems.
 In 1774, another one from the dynasty, Louis XVI took over the throne.
 He is known to have worn the crown but was not able to bring bold reforms.
-Under his rule, France helped America fight the American war of Independence against Britain.
-This war resulted in making the economic conditions of France even worse.
+Under his rule, France helped America fight the American War of Independence against Britain.
+This war resulted in making the economic conditions in France even worse.
 The country was in huge debt by the end of the war in which America gained its freedom.

-The social condition of France was very different back then and followed three estate system of social division.
+The social condition of France was very different back then and followed a three estate system of social division.
 The first estate consisted of the Church (clergy), had about 1 lakh people, and owned 10% of the land.
 The second state was the nobles, had about 4 lakh people, and owned 25% of the land.
 The third estate, which was always suppressed by the other two, consisted of people such as artisans, traders, factory workers, and farmers.
 About 95% of the nation’s population belonged to the third estate.
 There existed wide disparities among the three estates in terms of the rights.
 Laws about tax were very unfair to the third estate.
-The state-imposed zero tax on the first two estates and asked the third estate which consisted of poor people to bear the burden of taxes.
+The state-imposed zero tax on the first two estates and asked the third estate, which consisted of poor people to bear the burden of taxes.
 This meant that the third estate had to pay taxes to both the others.
 There were huge disparities in terms of the lifestyle of people who belonged to the various estates- the first and second estates enjoyed lavish and rich lives when the third estate drowned in poor conditioned.

 France had been under severely bad economic conditions already when Louis XVI came into power.
 The rising population, increase in debts, crashes in repayment, extreme winters that led to crop failure, and famine led made the economic conditions of the Nation pathetic.
 The economic causes are said to be the triggering factor of the Revolution.

 The 17th and 18th century saw a rise in the social understanding and critical thinking abilities of the people.
 The period called the ‘Age of Enlightenment’ saw the emergence of philosophers, scientists, and thinkers who had clear opinions and visions on how the state and the government were supposed to work for the people.
 Some of the famous thinkers were Jean- Jacque Rousseau, Immanuel Kant, and Voltaire.
-Many of them believed in people’s sovereignty, separation of church and state, and freedom of expression.
-They initiated the forming of groups, publishing of newspapers and books and thereby questioning the decisions and responsibilities of the King.
+Many of them believed in people’s sovereignty, the separation of church and state, and freedom of expression.
+They initiated the formation of groups, publishing of newspapers and books and thereby questioning the decisions and responsibilities of the King.
 Intellectual ideas of different people thus spread to every part of the country, through prints and salon discussions.
 More and more people eventually joined the intellectual groups.
 The tension in these various perspectives increased day by day.
 The debts increased and the country went into a deep economic crisis.
 All these reasons eventually led to the French Revolution.

 TIMELINE OF THE FRENCH REVOLUTION